kodonnellredhat/sno-nuc/README.md

 > https://laptop.kmod.io:8443

-## Now lets populate our registry for disconnected
+## Populate tue registry for disconnected

 In this case we are going to pull the content from the internet and push it directly into the mirror-registry that is running on the laptop.
 For fully disconnected OpenShift deployment we would modify this step and write the images collected from oc-mirror to local tar files to then move to the disconnected mirror-registry or v2 compatable registry.